softworkz/embyuserwiki/Password-Reset.md

 Click on the "I'm not a robot" and then click PROCEED.

-You will then see confirmation message that a email has been sent to the address entered, or associated with the username enter.
+You will then see confirmation message that a email has been sent to the address entered, or associated with the username entered.

 ![](images/server/passwordreset3.png)